numba/numba/docs/source/reference/numpysupported.rst

 * :func:`numpy.zeros`
 * :func:`numpy.zeros_like`

-The following constructors are supported, only with a numeric input:
+The following constructors are supported, both with a numeric input (to construct a scalar) or a sequence (to construct an array):

 * :class:`numpy.bool_`
 * :class:`numpy.complex64`